Dam563/Jobhuntly/README.md

 # Project: Jobhuntly

-This is part of Capstone project in BIT, to build a Ruby on Rails application where people can write articles.
+This is part of Capstone project in BIT, to build an appliation where people who are passionate about startups can find and apply for jobs.
 Find it https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561.
 This is a website with articles about books, wedding business, fishing equipment, mushrooms - anything that you can write an article.

 ## Built With